-- A new and unusually intelligent mook looking to join Bucho's drug gang in Desperado gets put into Initiation Ceremony that consists of having to win a savage fight against an established member of the cartel.
+- A new and unusually intelligent mook looking to join Bucho's drug gang in Desperado gets put into a savage Gang Initiation Fight against an established member of the cartel.
 He gets his knee cap completely smashed during the fight, (prompting Bucho to quip "He'll never dance again") but manages to win and earn a spot anyway.
 For the rest of the movie he wears a crude brace by his knee and has issues moving around.

 - In Once upon a Time in Mexico, when the Mariachi finally confronts Marquez, he blows both of the evil general's kneecaps out with a sawed-off shotgun before delivering final vengeance by blowing his head off.

 - Referenced in Reservoir Dogs, where Mr. White tells Mr. Orange that his gut wound is the second most painful place to be shot after the kneecap.

 - Meg shoots a mook in the knee at one point in The Replacement Killers.
 She later sees the same mook when she's captured and makes a smartass quip about it, to which he responds by kicking out one of her knees and making a quip of his own.

 - In the beginning of Inception, Mal is threatening Arthur with a gun in order to get Cobb to talk.
 Cobb points out killing him won't actually work in a dream.
 "But pain...?
 Pain is in the mind," Mal says sweetly, and shoots Arthur in the knee.
 Luckily for him, Cobb kills him, instantly waking him up.